iAmMe27/Tahrovin/MCM Setup.md

 ![FEC MCM](img/MCM_FEC.png)

 ## SexLab
 Scroll down and find your way to SexLab.
 On the first menu, ensure that all the prerequisites are **OK** and then click the **Install/Update SexLab SL VR Patch...** option.
-Once done and the text changes, close the menu (as in all the way back to the game) and reopen the SexLab mod configuration menu to confirm the mod initialised properly.
+Once done and the text changes, close the menu (as in all the way back to the game), wait for the message in the top left of your vision to say the mod is ready and then reopen the SexLab mod configuration menu to confirm the mod initialised properly.
+Once you've re-opened the menu, scroll down to **Animation Settings** and ensure that **Enable Creature Animations** is checked, if you want creature animations enabled.

 ![SL MCM](img/MCM_SL1.png)

 ## SexLab Eager NPCs
 In the SLEN menu, start by checking the **Mod Enabled** option.
 Once activated, exit all the way out of the menus and then wait for the notification in the top left of your vision before re-opening the SLEN mod configuration menu, confirming that the mod has been successfully enabled.